ArkadiyBalakin/EKS-Terraform/README.txt

 -- Create Dynamodb table for lock tf.state file

 make plan
-- This command will cd into production file and run terraform init $ terraform plan --var-file="dev.tfvars".
+- This command will cd into production file and run terraform init $ terraform plan.
 Initialize provider and will plan to create resources in AWS

 make apply
 - Create VPC and components